BCDigSchol/policedata/_pages/about_this_website.md

 ---

 This website is a result of the project under [Institute for the Liberal Arts (ILA)](https://www.bc.edu/bc-web/academics/sites/ila.html) internship at [Boston College](https://www.bc.edu/) over Summer 2025.
-The project is supported by the [Digital Scholarship Group (BCDS)](https://ds.bc.edu/) at Boston College.
+The project is supported and hosted by the [Boston College Digital Scholarship Group (BCDS)](https://ds.bc.edu/).

 ## Acknowledgements